 By Greg Illes

 So you’ve decided to “go solar.”
 Congratulations!
-No doubt you’ve read a lot about panel types and inverter technologies, and maybe received a few quotes.
+You need to be realistic about your power needs, and no doubt you’ve read a lot about panel types and inverter technologies, and maybe received a few quotes.
 You have probably become familiar with the basic arithmetic of energy management by now, too.

 8 amps x 5 hrs = 40 amp-hours